Three-Little-Birds/flappy-mcp/README.md

 uv pip install "git+https://github.com/Three-Little-Birds/flappy-mcp.git"
 ```

-Build the CLI from the upstream [Flappy simulator sources](https://engineering.purdue.edu/SMARTLab/research/flappingflight) (follow their CMake instructions) and point this wrapper to the resulting binary:
+Build the CLI from the Purdue SMARTLab Flappy sources (partners receive access on request—see the [research page](https://engineering.purdue.edu/SMARTLab/research/flappingflight) for contact details) and point this wrapper to the resulting `flappy_cli` binary:

 ```bash
 export FLAPPY_BIN=/path/to/flappy_cli